Love Your Lake

 The Southern Interior Land Trust (SILT) has, for over 30 years, worked in the southern interior of British Columbia to protect and preserve habitat for all living things.
 Natural lake shorelines, with their ribbon of native plants benefit wildlife and animal movement; protect properties from flood and erosion; and support ecological processes essential to clean, drinkable, swimmable, fishable water.
 Purchasing lakeshore for conservation is prohibitively expensive, so SILT is exploring other ways to spark widespread voluntary care of lakeshores to benefit all living things, including people.

-Shoreline property owners will receive information about the program including an introductory letter and a values survey.
-Shorelines will be assessed by boat on a property-by-property basis by trained people using a standardized protocol and datasheet.
-Following the assessments, each shoreline property owner will receive another letter, typically in the spring, with a personal online access code needed to download their free report.
-The report will contain information about the state of their unique shoreline and suggestions of voluntary actions they can take, specifically tailored to their shoreline, to improve the health of their shoreline.
-Lake organizations and project partners will receive a lake summary report which generalizes the data over the entire assessed area and identifies community stewardship opportunities applicable to the entire lake shoreline.
+Over the three years, trained project staff assessed almost 900 (all) shoreline parcels on the lakes listed from a boat on a property-by-property basis using a standardized protocol and data sheet.
+Following the assessments, each shoreline property owner was sent a personal online access code needed to download their free report.
+Each owner’s report contains information about the state of their unique shoreline and suggestions of voluntary actions they can take, specifically tailored to their shoreline, to improve the health of their lake.
+In addition, the LYL Program prepared Lake Summary Reports, available to everyone.
+These reports summarize the data over the entire lake and identify community values and stewardship opportunities applicable to that lake.

 I believe this is a great project to help home owners on Skaha Lake look at ways they can contribute to the lake’s health.
 I appreciate that the funder(s) have seen the value of this project and supported it, particularly given the number of residences on the shores of Skaha Lake.
 I look forward to receiving the report on our property along with any recommendations and working with our neighbours to improve and enhance the lakeshore.
 We have tried to do things already such as encouraging reed growth and building a dock with a flow thru surface to let light through the surface to the water.
 Any additional suggestions regarding the foreshore, plants, etc. will be helpful.
 It was also great to receive information about the study in advance and to have the opportunity to talk with the individuals while they were in their boat taking pictures.